friendly-bits/geoblocker-bash/README.md

 ## **Notes**

 1) Only the *install, *uninstall, *manage and check_ip_in_ripe.sh scripts are intended as a user interface.
 The *manage script saves the config to a file and implements coherency checks between that file and the actual firewall state.
-While you can run the other scripts separately, if you make any changes to firewall geoblocking, next time you run the *manage script it will revert any such changes you made as they are not reflected in the config file.
+While you can run the other scripts separately, if you make any changes to firewall geoblocking, next time you run the *manage script it will insist on reverting any such changes as they are not reflected in the config file.

-2) Changes applied to the firewall, as well as automatic ip list updates, are made persistent via cron jobs: a periodic job running by default on a daily schedule, and a job that runs at system reboot (after 30 seconds delay).
+2) Firewall config, as well as automatic ip list updates, is made persistent via cron jobs: a periodic job running by default on a daily schedule, and a job that runs at system reboot (after 30 seconds delay).
+Either or both cron jobs can be disabled (run the *install script with the -h switch to find out how).

 3) You can specify a custom schedule for the periodic cron job by passing an argument to the install script.
 Run it with the '-h' option for more info.

 4) Note that cron jobs will be run as root.

-5) To test before deployment, you can run the install script with the "-p" option to apply all actions except actually blocking incoming connections (will NOT set INPUT chain policy to DROP).
+5) To test before deployment, you can run the install script with the "-p" (nodrop) option to apply all actions except actually blocking incoming connections (will NOT set INPUT chain policy to DROP).
 This way, you can make sure no errors are encountered, and check resulting iptables config before commiting to actual blocking.
-To enable blocking later, reinstall without the "-n" option.
+To enable blocking later, reinstall without the "-p" option.

 6) To test before deployment, you can run the install script with the "-n" option to skip creating the reboot cron job which implements persistence.
 This way, a simple machine restart will undo all changes made to the firewall.
-To enable persistence later, install again without the "-n" option.
+To enable persistence later, reinstall without the "-n" option.

 7) The run, fetch and apply scripts write to syslog in case an error occurs.
 The run script also writes to syslog upon success.
 To verify that cron jobs ran successfully, on Debian and derivatives run ```sudo cat /var/log/syslog | grep geoblocker_bash```

-8) In the near'ish future support for blacklists may get implemented as well.

-9) If you want support for ipv6, please let me know using the Issues tab, and I may consider implementing it.
+8) If you want support for ipv6, please let me know using the Issues tab, and I may consider implementing it.

-10) These scripts will not run in the background consuming resources (except for a short time when triggered by the cron jobs).
+9) These scripts will not run in the background consuming resources (except for a short time when triggered by the cron jobs).
 All the actual blocking is done by the system firewall.
 The scripts offer an easy and relatively fool-proof interface with the firewall, and automated ip lists fetching, persistence and auto-update.

-11) I will appreciate a report of whether it works or doesn't work on your system (please specify which), or if you find a bug.
+10) I will appreciate a report of whether it works or doesn't work on your system (please specify which), or if you find a bug.
 If you have a suggestion for code improvement, please let me know as well.
 You can use the "Discussions" and "Issues" tabs for that.

 ## **In detail**

-The suite currently includes 11 scripts:
+The suite currently includes 12 scripts:
 1. geoblocker_bash-install
 2. geoblocker_bash-uninstall
 3. geoblocker_bash-manage